“Rescue the weak and the needy; deliver them from the hands of the wicked” Psalm 82:4

 Father John has supported IWIN with prayer and advice since its inception in 2019.
 He continues to be our Spiritual Advisor and a key part of IWIN.

 Founder & Coordinator - Kristin

 I felt called to support survivors of human trafficking in Canada and thus founded IWIN in 2019.
 I feel so blessed to be able to support survivors and to raise awareness about this important issue.
-I am a lawyer in Calgary where I live with my husband and four children.

 Co-Founder, Distributions Coordinator and Police Service Liaison - Paul